adegans/Goosle/readme.md

 Example for every midnight \
 `0 0 * * * wget -qO - https://example.com/goosle-cron.php?a=YOUR_HASH`

 Why a few minutes past the hour?
-Because commonly people run stuff exactly on the hour or some other predictable interval like 15 or 30 minutes.
+Because most people run stuff exactly on the hour or some other predictable interval like 15 or 30 minutes.
 Running things a few minutes later spreads server load.

 ## Authorizing access to the Openverse search API
 This is required to use Openverse Image Search.